 Don’t let your age get in the way of purchasing your own home.
 Here are some tips to help get you started.

-In turn, this can make it difficult for pensioners to receive home loans.
-However, there are many banks that are willing to offer home loans to individuals receiving pension benefits.
-Read on to learn more about home loans for pensioners.
+Even though some lenders view pensioners as being high-risk borrowers, there are still lenders willing to offer home loans to individuals receiving pension benefits.
+Read on to learn more about what options are available.

 - Reverse mortgages.
 A reverse mortgage allows you to borrow funds using equity from your home as security for the loan.
 A reverse mortgage can either be paid as a lump sum, a regular stream of income, a line of credit or a combination of these.
 No income is needed to qualify and for this reason, the interest rate tends to be higher.
 You must repay the sum of borrowed money when you sell your home, pass away or move into aged care.